dumith-eranga/talks/tdd/presentation.md

 <!--
     Different levels of tests

+    - test a feature
+    - test collaboration of multiple features to achive a behaviour
+    - test a full workflow

     As we go up in the pyramid:
         - tests get complicated
         - running cost increases